Associate Instructor: Thomas Parmer

 Description:The course deals with the foundations of Informatics as an interdisciplinary field.
 We will study concepts such as Information, Technology, Knowledge, Modeling, as well as their impact on science and society.
-The course will also attempt to define and understand what computational thinking can bring to science and society.
+The course will also attempt to define and understand what computational and systems thinking can bring to science and society.
+The course is required for the PhD in Informatics as well as the NSF-NRT Interdisciplinary Training Program in Complex Networks and Systems at Indiana University.

 Aims: The course is designed to present and discuss the history, methodology and impact of informatics; students are introduced to various approaches to informatics via the appropriate literature.
 Finally, students are expected to develop a understanding of what constitutes research in the field, via a familiarization with relevant funding opportunities.